reactphp/website/README.md

 Auto-Deployment with Travis CI
 ------------------------------

-The ebiste can be automatically deployed via the Travis CI [GitHub Pages Deployment](https://docs.travis-ci.com/user/deployment/pages/) feature.
+The website can be automatically deployed via the Travis CI [GitHub Pages Deployment](https://docs.travis-ci.com/user/deployment/pages/) feature.